Last Updated: June 2, 2026

 - Comfrey leaf contains lower PA concentrations than root, and mature leaves contain less than young shoots

-- Most documented cases of toxicity involved unspecified comfrey species, high doses, or prolonged internal use
+- Most documented toxicity cases involved unspecified comfrey species, high doses, or prolonged internal use

 - Topical absorption of PAs is minimal, and no cases of liver toxicity from external use have been documented

-- PA-depleted comfrey products are available in some European markets for those with concerns
+- PA-reduced comfrey products exist in some European markets for those with concerns

-- The American Herbal Products Association (AHPA) restricts comfrey products to external use only15
+- The American Herbal Products Association restricts comfrey products to external use only15

-At Sacred Plant Co, we advocate for the conservative approach: external use only, following the safety guidelines outlined in this article.
-This allows you to access comfrey's remarkable healing properties while eliminating any hepatotoxicity risk.
+At Sacred Plant Co, we advocate the conservative approach: external use only, following the safety guidelines in this article.
+That lets you access comfrey's remarkable healing properties while eliminating hepatotoxicity risk.

 Quality Matters: Certificate of Analysis